otacke/h5pxapikatchu/readme.txt

 == Upgrade Notice ==

 = 0.3.4 =
-Upgrade if you want to filter for particular values in table columns.
+Upgrade if you want to filter for particular values in table columns or to change the number of entries per page.

 = 0.3.3 =
 Upgrade if you like clean code :-)